A generalized Hopfield model to store and retrieve mismatched memory patterns: Free energy of the MHM with separated variables

 In this appendix, we will calculate the free energy of the mixed model by separating the Gaussian and bimodal contributions of the patters.
 To this end, we can rewrite the partition function as follows

-where $f_C$ and $f_{NC}$ are defined in Eqs. (\ref{eq:fC})-(\ref{eq:fNC}) and we have already separated the matched patterns, whose index is identified as $\nu=1,\ldots,s$, from the mismatched patterns, whose index is identified as $\mu=1,\ldots,P=\alpha N$.
-Next, we take into account only the mismatched patterns and we perform the same calculations we have performed in \ref{subsection:IIA}, Eq. (\ref{eq:EfNC1}), but this time we introduce two delta functions in order to have a Gaussian configuration overlap ($q^G$) and a bimodal one ($q^B$).
+where $f_C$ and $f_{NC}$ are defined in Eqs. (\ref{eq:fC})-(\ref{eq:fNC}) and we have already separated the aligned patterns, whose index is identified as $\nu=1,\ldots,s$, from the misaligned patterns, whose index is identified as $\mu=1,\ldots,P=\alpha N$.
+Next, we take into account only the misaligned patterns and we perform the same calculations we have performed in \ref{subsection:IIA}, Eq. (\ref{eq:EfNC1}), but this time we introduce two delta functions in order to have a Gaussian configuration overlap ($q^G$) and a bimodal one ($q^B$).
 Then, as we have already done, we compute the Gaussian integral in the variable $m$ and we introduce the Lagrangian multipliers for the two delta functions.
 Such variables can be indicated as $r^G$ and $r^B$, with a natural choice of notation.
-In this way the contribution to the partition function of the mismatched patterns reads as follows \begin{widetext}
+In this way the contribution to the partition function of the misaligned patterns reads as follows \begin{widetext}

-We, then, work out the partition function concerning the matched patterns by introducing two Dirac's deltas for the two types of contributions to the overlap and by writing them in their exponential forms with Lagrangian multipliers $\lambda_G$ and $\lambda_B$.
+We, then, work out the partition function concerning the aligned patterns by introducing two Dirac's deltas for the two types of contributions to the overlap and by writing them in their exponential forms with Lagrangian multipliers $\lambda_G$ and $\lambda_B$.
 Sending the condensing fields $h^{(\nu)}$ to zero we obtain

 The average over the disorder of the Gaussian variables contribution, $\xi_{i,G}^{(\nu)}$ turns out to be

 The saddle point equation (\ref{eq:Zmixed}) for the variable $\lambda_{\rho_G}^{(\nu)}$ leads to the expression in matrix notation